Aston Villa close in on Digne signing

 Last updated on .From the section Premier League

-Aston Villa are closing in on a £25m deal for Everton defender Lucas Digne and talks have now reached an advanced stage.
+Aston Villa are closing in on a £25m deal for Everton defender Lucas Digne and talks are at an advanced stage.

 In a separate development, Everton have inquired about Aston Villa winger Anwar El Ghazi.